MD Program applicants:

 Applicants interested in the MD/PhD Dual Degree Program must complete the Secondary Application for the School of Medicine and the MD/PhD Application Addendum, as well as the other forms required of all medical school applicants.
 Selected applicants are interviewed by members of the MD/PhD committee and complete the medical school admissions interview process.

-Requirements for admission (including letters of recommendation) for the MD/PhD Dual Degree Program are the same as for the MD program, with the addition of the following criteria:
+Requirements for admission (including letters of recommendation) for the MD/PhD Dual Degree Program are the same as for the MD Program, with the addition or exception of the following:

-- In addition to the required letters of recommendation for the MD program, include at least two letters of recommendation from individuals who can assess your potential in biomedical research and as a doctoral-level graduate student.
+- In addition to the required letters of recommendation for the MD Program, include at least two additional letters of recommendation from individuals who can assess your potential in biomedical research and as a doctoral-level graduate student.
 A total of five letters of recommendation are required for MD/PhD applicants.

-- Research experience (for example, a senior thesis) is strongly suggested.
+- Research experience (for example, a senior thesis or research postbac) is required.
 Prospective students should have developed an understanding of biomedical research and academic medicine before committing themselves to a rigorous MD/PhD program.

 The Oregon Health & Science University MD/MPH Dual Degree Program is a five-year program that is specifically designed for students with a firm commitment to and potential for: 1) a career in medicine-public health (i.e. a significant involvement in both clinical medicine and public or population health), or 2) a career in which the dual degree would prepare them for enhanced productivity in health care programs, policy, or research.